 The Gold Annual Pass is less than $40 more than Silver for any park combination, except Adventure Island on its own.
 For some reason the Adventure Island pass jumps $48 from Silver to Gold, although I can’t imagine many people would be buying a Gold Annual Pass for just Adventure Island in the first place.

-The Gold Annual Pass has no blockout dates, offers free preferred parking, when its available, and raises the dining and shopping discount to 15% off.
+The Gold Annual Pass has no blockout dates, offers free preferred parking, when it’s available, and raises the dining and shopping discount to 15% off.
 You also get two free guest tickets, (subject to blockout dates), and half off six additional tickets.
 In addition, the Gold Annual Pass comes with an annual PhotoKey (SeaWorld’s equivalent to Disney’s Photopass) for all parks except Adventure Island, and a free animal encounter.
 You can choose either the Serengeti Safari at Busch Gardens, or the Dolphin Encounter at SeaWorld.
 I’m of the opinion if you’re paying the extra for both parks, you should get both, but no one asked me.

 The Platinum Annual Pass jumps to a total of $359.88, which is a jump of $144.
 What do you get for that price?
 A whole lot actually!
 The Platinum Annual Pass gives you access to ELEVEN theme parks and water parks around the country.
 It includes SeaWorld Orlando, SeaWorld San Antonio, SeaWorld San Diego, Aquatica Orlando, Aquatica San Antonio, Aquatica San Diego, Busch Gardens Tampa, Busch Gardens Williamsburg, Water Country USA, and Sesame Place.
 It also gives you all the benefits of the Gold Annual Pass in addition to reserved seating at most of the shows, and ride again privileges at some of the roller coasters.